MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Syntax

 Word order in Ekhwachil is overwhelmingly head-initial as well as verb-initial.
-The head noun of a noun phrase precedes any genitives, adjectives, numerals, or demonstratives that modify it, adpositional phrases are prepositional, and verbs generally precede their arguments.
+The head noun of a noun phrase precedes any adjectives, numerals, demonstratives, genitives, or relative clauses that modify it, adpositional phrases are prepositional, and verbs generally precede their arguments.
 The default word order is verb-object-agent (VOA) for transitive verbs and is verb-subject (VS) for intransitive verbs, though AVO and SV are also common due to topicalization.

 The language is predominantly head-marking, with verbs agreeing with their A and P arguments, the heads of possessive noun phrases agreeing with their possessors, and little use of non-finite verb forms.
-However, other heads are unmarked, such as in adjective phrases and prepositional phrases, and dependent-marking strategies are used for some constructions, such as relative clauses.
+However, other heads are unmarked, such as in adjective phrases and prepositional phrases, and dependent-marking and zero-marking strategies are used for some constructions, such as for nominal predicates.

 Verb agreement patterns in Ekhwachil are uniformly ergative-absolutive.